snormore/zkauth/README.md

 # TODO

-- `brew install buf`
-- `( cd zkpauthpb && scripts/generate )`
+- Better error handling whenever )? or await? or unwrap() is used so server doesn't get killed from a panic
 - Finish off prover-side test coverage
-- Better error handling whenever )? or await? or unwrap() is used so server doesn't get killed from a panic
+- Support elliptical instead of scalar https://github.com/gagiuntoli/zkp_chaum_pedersen/blob/7b0c77adf547cef2df17b42ecf49780c679d3e9a/src/lib.rs#L165
 - Add bench tests
-- Support elliptical instead of scalar
+- Docker/compose for the setup
+- Deploy to AWS
+- Generate rust docs and deploy to GH pages, fill out comment docs
 - Fill out README
-- Generate rust docs and deploy to GH pages
-- Docker/compose for the setup
 - Use external kv store for high availability of multiple replicas of the server
-- Deploy to AWS

-## Places it can be extended

-- Use an external/shared datastore for user challenges so that the server can be deployed with multiple replicas to be highly available
+- Fix any remaining TODOs in comments